AkkoS2/Yume/README.md

 <p align="center"> Yume is a brand new discord bot with the focus of being able to do a little of everything. </p>
 Currently in active development, Yume is entirely build with focus to work using only the new discord slash commands or application commands.
 With a vast variety of commands planned to be made in the near and far future, as a long plan development may be possible.
-<p >You can also see all the planned commands and their development status by simply clicking <a href="https://github.com/users/AkkoS2/projects/8/views/1"> here</a>! </p>
+<p align="left"> You can also see all the planned commands and their development status by simply clicking <a href="https://github.com/users/AkkoS2/projects/8/views/1"> here</a>! </p>

 <h2 align="center"> Selfhosting </h2>

-You are 100% allowed to have a selfhosted version of Yume under the following circumstances:
+<p align="left"> You are 100% allowed to have a selfhosted version of Yume under the following circumstances: </p>

 <ul>
     <li> Your self-hosted instance <strong>MUST</strong> be <strong>PRIVATE</strong>.